 “The Boks Embassy in Florida”

-It is reported that the first rugby match played in South Africa took place in Cape Town in 1862.
+It was the most suitable venue because the first rugby match was played in South Africa took place in the Mother City in 1862.

 The game had been introduced by the British in the colony, which they had taken over from the Dutch in 1808, via Bishops College, a Rondebosch Anglican tradition school.